Tom Topor

 Tom Topor (born 1938) is an American playwright, screenwriter, and novelist.
-Topor was born in Vienna, Austria, and was brought to London in 1939, where he remained until he came to New York City in 1949.
+Topor was born in Vienna, Austria, and he was brought to London in 1939, where he remained until he came to New York City in 1949.
 He earned his bachelor's degree at Brooklyn College in 1961.

 Topor is the author of the 1979 play Nuts and the screenplay for the 1987 film, which became a starring vehicle for Barbra Streisand.
-He also wrote the screenplay for the 1988 film, The Accused, which starred Jodie Foster.
-He won the Writers Guild of America Award for his screenplay for the 1990 made-for-television film, Judgment, which he also directed.
-In 1996 he won the Dilys Award for his novel, The Codicil.
+He also wrote the screenplay for the 1988 film The Accused, which starred Jodie Foster.
+He won the Writers Guild of America Award for his screenplay for the 1990 television film Judgment, which he also directed.
+In 1996, he won the Dilys Award for his novel The Codicil.